All Episodes

 So we have a kind of a recovery program that we run people through.

-Um, and then we have, you know, other, you know, other kind of therapy programs and things that we can do, weight loss, you know, weight loss programs that don't necessarily involve um, you know, kind of the synthetic GLP ones, um, or at least if they are in a very, very modified, you know, dose level.
+And then we have, you know, other, you know, other kind of therapy programs and things that we can do, weight loss, you know, weight loss programs that don't necessarily involve, you know, kind of the synthetic GLP1s, or at least if they are in a very, very modified, you know, dose level and in, you know, in other, you know, in other ways, let's put it, let's put it that way.

-Um, you know, and and the right type of vitamin C, uh, you know, high dose vitamin C. Um, and you know, uh, and you can't really do high dose vitamin C as a single dose, uh, otherwise, you know, it gives you some GI upset problems.
+So, you know, and the right type of vitamin C, you know, high-dose vitamin C. And, you know, and you can't really do high-dose vitamin C as a single dose.

-So if you want somebody to have 15 grams of IV or sorry, 15 grams of vitamin C and you don't want to use an IV, then you can do that by having them take a thousand milligrams a day while awake or a thousand milligrams an hour while you know during their during their waking hours.
+So if you want somebody to have 15 grams of IV or sorry, 15 grams of vitamin C and you don't want to use an IV, then you can do that by having them take a thousand milligrams a day while awake or a thousand milligrams an hour while you know during their during their waking hours and it won't have that same GI, you know, GI effect, but you still get some of the benefits as long as it's a good quality vitamin C. Right.

 That's a lot of vitamin C, by the way.

-I don't I don't take anywhere near that much, and I still get strong benefits from it.
+I don't, I don't take anywhere near that much and I still get strong benefits from it.

 Right.

-Or especially people coming off a lot of processed junk food or a lot of pharmaceutical, like a heavy pharmaceutical load, and then they add Tylenol on top of that, and then they've got exposure to all these fragrance chemicals from their indoor home environment that's toxic.
+And then they've got exposure to all these fragrance chemicals from their indoor home environment that's toxic.

 You know, the liver load is really intense.

-Uh, you know, it gets into your system.
+You know, all this stuff, you know, it gets into your system.

 So you have to find some way to detoxify that.

-And nobody has all the answers.
+Nobody has all the answers.

-I mean, why is one COVID shot going to help one person and not help everybody else?
+Why is one COVID shot going to help one person and not help everybody else?

-We don't have a one size fits all in everything in this whole world, other than in medicine.
+We don't have a one size fits all in everything in this whole world other than in medicine.

 And that's, you know, we need to get out of that paradigm.

-And uh we heard nothing back.
+And we heard nothing back.

 Yeah.

-We're we're an ISO accredited laboratory.
+We're an ISO-accredited laboratory.

 We'll just play it by the book as we always do.